LUNCH & ABO MARKETPLACE

 SAGE ONE, THE GLASSHOUSE

-This year’s conference concert sees pianist Víkingur Ólafsson play Brahms’ colossal second piano concerto with the Royal Northern Sinfonia and their Principal Guest Conductor Dinis Sousa.
+This year’s conference concert sees pianist Víkingur Ólafsson play Brahms’ colossal second piano concerto with the Royal Northern Sinfonia and their Principal Conductor Dinis Sousa.
 This is preceded by Kaija Saariaho’s atmospheric 'Ciel d’hiver' (Winter sky) and Bartók’s spine tingling 'Music for Strings, Percussion and Celesta.'
 For more information please click here.

 REGISTRATION & ABO MARKETPLACE